top of page

 The Settlement

 The Lawrence Chinese Camp was established in 1867 during the Otago gold rush era.
-It was the first and the largest Chinese goldmining settlement in Otago.
-The trading hub serviced the regional population of Chinese working the goldfields in Tuapeka district, and those travelling inland, until the early 1900s.
+It was the first and the largest Chinese goldmining settlement in New Zealand.
+The trading hub serviced the regional population of Chinese miners working the goldfields in Tuapeka district in Otago, and those travelling inland to Central Otago goldfields, until the early 1900s.

 An Invitation to Otago